-Obtaining a mentor is entirely voluntary and NOT a requirement for submitting the complete application in December.
+Obtaining an AVTAA mentor is entirely voluntary and NOT a requirement for submitting the complete application in December.

-Time, December 31, 2019.
-Complete applications uploaded to Drop Box and time stamped after 11:59:59 pm Eastern Time on December 31 2019 will not be accepted and will result in an automatic rejection.
+Time, December 31, 2020.
+Complete applications uploaded to Drop Box and time stamped after 11:59:59 pm Eastern Time on December 31 2020 will not be accepted and will result in an automatic rejection.
 There are NO exceptions for the December 31 deadline!
 All application submissions in December are final.
 Nothing may be added or exchanged to an application after it has been received.

-All application documents, including the application PayPal receipt, MUST be submitted as ONE zipped folder.
+All complete application documents, MUST be submitted as ONE zipped folder.
 Aside from individual letters of recommendation submitted by the letter writer, no single files will be accepted in Drop Box.
 Use the checklist located at the end of this application packet to ensure you have included every required document before creating a zipped folder and submitting it to Drop Box.
 Please ensure all files contained in the zipped folder are the final copy of each document (e.g. no track changes in word documents, no file that contains incomplete case logs, etc.).
 Incomplete applications will be automatically rejected and will not be processed or reviewed.